RyotaUshio/obsidian-pdf-plus/README.md

 - **Custom display text format**
 - **Custom color palette actions**: Customize the commands that you can trigger by clicking a color palette item while selecting a range of text in PDF viewer.
+- **Use another template when no text is selected**: For example, you can use this to copy a link to the page when there is no selection.

 #### Right-click menu options